Nico Slain

-Nico Slain is an international rugby league footballer who represented Papua New Guinea at the 2008 Rugby League World Cup.
+Nico Slain is a former international rugby league footballer who represented Papua New Guinea at the 2008 Rugby League World Cup.
 Slain is a by preference and played domestically in the English Championship 1 for Hunslet Hawks, after previously playing for the Goroka Lahanis in his native Papua New Guinea.

 He made one appearance for the Kumuls in their 2008 World Cup campaign in a 46–6 defeat by Australia at the Dairy Farmers Stadium.